echmet/ECHMETCoreLibs/README.md

 Prior to building ECHMETCoreLibs make sure that you have all the necessary dependencies installed.
 ECHMETCoreLibs depend on the following tools and libraries:

+ - C++11-aware C++ compiler.
+Recent versions of the GNU C Compiler or Clang are recommended.
  - [GNU Multiple Precision library (GMP)](https://gmplib.org/)
  - [GNU MPFR library](http://www.mpfr.org/)
  - [Eigen](http://eigen.tuxfamily.org/)